christoph-schaeffer/dhl-business-shipping/README.md

 - To get an API key login to your DHL developer account and register your application [here](https://entwickler.dhl.de/group/ep/myapps).
 For production mode you will also have to request approval of your application by DHL.
 - [DHL business customer account](https://www.dhl-geschaeftskundenportal.de/webcenter/portal/gkpExternal), which is essentially the live account a user will login and order shipment labels with.
+- For Tracking: ZT-Token and Password of that token.
+You can get those on the [DHL business customer portal](https://www.dhl-geschaeftskundenportal.de/webcenter/portal/gkpExternal) under My Data->Tracking
 ### Installation
 Add this repository to your composer.json requirements manually or navigate to your repository and enter the following command:
 ```